yyx2827023/Python_project_vehicle_insurance/README.md

 # Python_project_vehicle_insurance
 This is a project for vehicle insurance

 Ensemble Learning-based analysis on vehicle insurance
+Author：Yixin Yang , Zhanxu Liu
 May.2022-Aug.2022
 1. Calculated Pearson correlation coefficient by seaborn to capture linear correlation among variables, and performed LASSO by sklearn for feature selection
 2. Generated synthetic samples of the minority class using Synthetic Minority Oversampling Technique from imbalanced-learn package to process imbalanced data